LA Licensed Lender

 Improving your financial wellness is also about being prepared for the unexpected, like a car repair or job loss, and having a plan for your future (whether that's a dream vacation or a comfortable retirement).

-The relationship between financial wellness and mental health
+How financial wellness impacts your mental health

 Financial worries can be a significant source of stress for many people, leading to anxiety, depression, and other mental health issues.
-On the other hand, mental health struggles can impair our ability to manage finances effectively, which can make financial difficulties worse.

 What’s more, mental health issues have been linked to physical symptoms and chronic conditions, including insomnia, diabetes, and heart disease.
 Think about it: how many nights have you lost sleep worrying about making ends meet?